Marley0523/gmod.github.io/wiki/Property%3AIs_open_source.md

 The allowed values for this property are:

-- pre-alpha (active development, software being written)
+- Yes
-- alpha release
+- No
-- beta release (features frozen, bug fixing, usability testing)
-- release candidate
+- Caveats apply
-- mature - software released; development active or inactive

 <span id="SMWResults"></span>

 <div id="mw-pages">

-## Pages using the property "Has software maturity status"
+## Pages using the property "Is open source"

-Showing 21 pages using this property.
+Showing 20 pages using this property.

 <table style="width: 100%; ">
 <colgroup>